Topics, T

 * Wick's theorem: The time-ordered product of n operators is equal to the sum of all possible normal products formed with all possible contractions.

-@ References: Wick PR(50); Hollands & Wald CMP(01)gq, CMP(02)gq/01 [in curved spacetime, covariant].
+@ General references: Wick PR(50); Hollands & Wald CMP(01)gq, CMP(02)gq/01 [in curved spacetime, covariant].

-Time-Orientability > see orientation.
+Time Orientability > see orientation.

-Time Slice Axiom in Quantum Field Theory
+Time-Slice Axiom in Quantum Field Theory

 * Idea: The observables which can be measured within an arbitrarily small time interval suffice to predict all other observables; Well known for free field theories, where the validity of the axiom is an immediate consequence of the field equations, and for certain superrenormalizable models in 2 dimensions; 2008, Extended to scalar field theories in globally hyperbolic spacetimes within formal renormalized perturbation theory.

-Timelike Curve > s.a.
-Worldline.
+Timelike Curve > see lines; Worldlines.

 Titius-Bode Law